-This crunchy Gujarati salad with carrots and black mustard seeds, gajar nu salat, is a fresh and healthy dish to enjoy as an accompaniment to most main dishes.
+This crunchy Gujarati carrot salad with black mustard seeds, gajar nu salat, is a fresh and healthy dish to enjoy as an accompaniment to most main dishes.

 This carrot salad is rather like a poriyal or dry vegetable dish, but the vegetables aren’t cooked.